Is there a Map of the Gardens?

 Yes!
 Click here to download the latest brochure, with self-guided map.

 The gardens are located at 822 West Liberty Street (US 763) in Sumter, South Carolina, 29150.

 What is the mailing address for Swan Lake Iris Gardens?

 What are the park hours and admission charges?

-The park is open daily (including holidays) from 7:30 a.m. until dusk, except under extreme weather conditions and during the annual Iris Festival.
+The park is open daily (including holidays) from 7:30 a.m. until dusk, except under extreme weather conditions and during the annual Iris Festival held annually on Memorial Day Weekend.
 There is no charge for admission.

 What are the Visitors Center hours?

 The Visitors Center is open Monday through Friday from 8:30am to 5pm.
 However, Park Patrol Officers are available throughout the gardens after hours and on weekends.

 Do I need to make reservations for my group to tour the gardens?